KWBruce/KWBruce.github.io/README.md

 KWBruce.github.io
-Current portfolio with links to resume, zagster project, and my Github
+Current portfolio with links to resume, zagster project, and my Github.
+Place Holder for Main Project